 Ranking Weezer’s discography – well, their 13 studio albums – from worst to best is tough.
 That’s a hell of a lot of music to weigh up and assess.
-Full disclosure: we recently asked Rivers Cuomo if he would like to do it for us and we were politely and reasonably informed by his publicist to keep the focus of our time with him on the ‘Teal’ and ‘Black’ albums.
+Full disclosure: we once asked Rivers Cuomo if he would like to do it for us and we were politely and reasonably informed by his publicist to keep the focus of our time with him on new music.
 Fair enough, really.
-Those are the creations he’s most recently concerned himself with and we respect any artist’s right to keep their eyes on the road ahead rather than fixate on the rearview.
+We respect any artist’s right to keep their eyes on the road ahead rather than fixate on the rearview.
 Still, that doesn’t mean we can’t do it.
 And we say this fully aware that the internet has extensively gone round and round in these circles for a while.
 But this is the definitive word on the subject, once and for all.
 Because it is correct.

 P.S.
 We may have lost our minds a little in the process.
 Apologies in advance…